dart-lang/site-www/src/_guides/language/language-tour.md

   [type inference.](/guides/language/type-system#type-inference)
 {{site.alert.end}}

-Trailing commas are allowed in Dart collections.
+You can add a comma after the last item in a Dart collection literal.
-They don't affect the collection, but having them can prevent errors when copy-pasting code.
+This _trailing comma_ doesn't affect the collection, but it can help prevent copy-paste errors.

 <?code-excerpt "misc/lib/language_tour/built_in_types.dart (trailing-commas)"?>
 ```dart